zesterer/chumsky/tutorial.md

 [binds more eagerly than addition](https://en.wikipedia.org/wiki/Order_of_operations) and hence is applied first.
 Therefore, the result of this expression is `11` and not `14`.

-Parsers employ a range of strategies to handle these cases, but for Chumsky things are simply: the most eagerly binding (highest 'precedence') operators should be those that get considered first when parsing.
+Parsers employ a range of strategies to handle these cases, but for Chumsky things are simple: the most eagerly binding (highest 'precedence') operators should be those that get considered first when parsing.

 It's worth noting that summation operators (`+` and `-`) are typically considered to have the *same* precedence as one-another.
 The same also applies to product operators (`*` and `/`).
-For this reason, we each group as a single pattern.
+For this reason, we treat each group as a single pattern.

-At each stage, we're looking for a simple pattern: a unary value, following by any number of a combination of an operator and a unary value.
+At each stage, we're looking for a simple pattern: a unary expression, following by any number of a combination of an operator and a unary expression.
 More formally:

 ```
 expr = unary + (op + unary)*